conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/setup.md

   order: 4
 ---

-We use `eleventy --serve` and compile Sass with sass-cli with npm scripts.

 ## Clone the repository

 Today more people and experts write about accessibility.
 For the better progression it is a good idea to read them.